crepinini/nosql_group_project/README.md

 Add `-v` to reset MongoDB and Redis volumes.

-## docker-compose
+## docker-compose workflow
 ### Workflow
 1. `api_movies_series`, `api_users`, and `api_people` build from their Dockerfiles and install the Python dependencies listed in each `requirements.txt`.
 2. `myapp` builds from `myapp/Dockerfile.dev`, runs `npm install` and `npm start`, watches mounted files, and exposes port 3000 (MovieManiac App).
 3. `mongodb` uses the `mongo:7` image, mounts `scripts/seed_*.js`, and imports (seeds MongoDB) every JSON file from `data/` during the first start.
 4. `redis` uses the `redis:7` image, stores data under `redis_data/`, and enables append-only persistence with a health check.
 5. `redisinsight` waits for the Redis health check and exposes a UI on port 5540.
 6. Environment variables in `docker-compose.yml` provide Mongo URIs, Redis URLs, cache TTL, and JSON file paths to the Flask services.
+The Redis cache TTL is set to 600 seconds by default (`CACHE_TTL_SECONDS=600`).
 7. Volume mounts keep code changes in sync.
 When you edit Python or React files, containers reload without a rebuild.
 Run `docker-compose up --build` again after dependency or Dockerfile changes.

 ### Services